 Every child is precious and that is why parents give first priority to their child’s welfare.
 But most often, many of the child’s health issues are related to their mental health conditions.
-Most parents are unaware of this and cannot identify the mental illness or mood disorders in childhood.
+Most parents are unaware of this and cannot identify mental illness or mood disorders in childhood.

-For various reasons, including lack of awareness and access to mental health services, most of these children do not receive the treatment they need.
+For various reasons, including lack of awareness and access to mental health services, most of these children did not receive the psychiatric treatment they need.
 As a result, their symptoms can worsen, leading to increased difficulties at home, school and in social situations.
 Psychiatric disorders in childhood can have a profound effect on a child’s development, educational achievement and future prospects.

 What are the Psychiatric Disorders in Children?

 A child is said to have a psychiatric disorder if the thinking or behaviour is not age-appropriate and this causes him distress.
-Mental health disorders in children include difficulty in social interactions and doing routine activities.
+Mental health disorders among children include difficulty in social interactions and doing routine activities.

-The common mental illnesses in children include
+The common mental illnesses in children include:

 Attention Deficit Hyperactivity Disorder